amansr02/reference/reference/static/commands/editors/Sublime.md

 #### Sublime Text is built from custom components, providing for unmatched responsiveness.

+This is by aman for the hw13. i am currently working on codenvy which is an online IDE. i can edit, push and work online and with a team.
+Thanks.

 From a powerful, custom cross-platform UI toolkit, to an unmatched syntax highlighting engine, Sublime Text sets the bar for performance

 #### It supports auto completion for all languages (Javascript, Java, C++, Python, you name it).